port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/manage-pull-requests.md

 # Manage GitHub Pull Requests

-In the following guide, you are going to create a self-service action in Port that executes a GitHub workflow to manage GitHub Pull Requests.
+In this guide, we are going to create a self-service action in Port that executes a GitHub workflow to manage GitHub Pull Requests.
 This action can be used to:

 - Close a Pull Request
 - Merge a Pull Request